i2p/i2p.www/i2p2www/spec/ssu2.rst

 Status
 ========

-Testing in progress.
+Substantially complete.
 See [Prop159]_ for additional background and goals, including security analysis, threat models, a review of SSU 1 security and issues, and excerpts of the QUIC specifications.